 We are headquartered in Baltimore, Maryland where we share office space with Constellation.
 We also share office space with Constellation in Houston, Texas.
-In addition, we have a field office located in Buhl, Alabama.
-Our subsidiary, Robinson's Bend Production, LLC, owns both the land and office space in Buhl.
+In addition, we have field offices located in Buhl, Alabama, Dewey, Oklahoma, Skiatook, Oklahoma, and Coffeyville, Kansas.
+We own the land and office spaces in Alabama, Oklahoma, and Kansas.